-STATE DESIGNATED WATER USES FOR MONTGOMERY COUNTY STREAMS
+STATE DESIGNATED WATER USE-CLASSES FOR MONTGOMERY COUNTY STREAMS

-The Maryland Department of the Environment applies distinct designated water uses for the surface waters of the State, each having a specific set of standards.
-Below is a list of the Water Use for each watershed in the County, followed by definitions of each water use and the State anti-degradation policy.
+The Maryland Department of the Environment applies distinct designated water use-classes for the surface waters of the State, each having a specific set of standards.
+Below is a list of the Water Use-Class for each watershed in the County, followed by the Maryland Code (COMAR) definitions of water use-classes and COMAR references for water quality criteria specific to designated uses and the State anti-degradation policy.
+See Figure 12 for a map of State Water Use-Class designations for Montgomery County as of January 2021.
+For more detail see mcatlas.org.

+Use-Class Waters Extent/Limits

+Little Paint Branch Entirety

+Sligo Creek Entirety

+Rock Creek Below MD Route 28

+I-P Patuxent River and all tributaries except those designated below as Use-Class III- or IV-P Upstream of Rocky Gorge Dam, including Rocky Gorge Reservoir

+Potomac River and all tributaries except those designated as Use-Class III, III-P, IV or IV-P Upstream of Montgomery County/Washington DC line

+Little Seneca Creek and Lake Seneca Lake Between the lake and the B&O Railroad Bridge, and below confluence of Bucklodge Branch incl.
+Bucklodge BR.

+Little Monocacy River Entirety

+Bennett Creek (except tributaries designated as Use-Class III-P) Entirety

+Great Seneca Creek From confluence with the Potomac River to confluence with Little Seneca Creek, and upstream of confluence of Whetstone Run

+Dry Seneca Creek Entirety

+11. None in Montgomery County

-Use Waters Extent/Limits Use I Little Paint BranchSligo CreekRock Creek Entirety Entirety Below MD Route 28 Use I-P Patuxent River and all tributaries except those designated below as Use III-P or IV-P Upstream of Rocky Gorge Dam, including Rocky Gorge Reservoir Potomac River and all tributaries except those designated as Use III, III-P, IV or IV-P Upstream of Montgomery County/ Washington DC line · - Little Seneca Creek and Little Seneca Lake Between the lake and the B&O Railroad Bridge, and below confluence of Bucklodge Branch incl.
-Bucklodge Br.
-Little Monocacy River Entirety Bennett Creek Entirety Great Seneca Creek Entirety , Dry Seneca Creek Entirety Use II None Use III Paint Branch and all tributaries Upstream of Capital Beltway (I-495) Rock Creek and all tributaries Upstream of Muncaster Mill Road North Branch Rock Creek and all tributaries Upstream of Muncaster Mill Road Use III-P Little Bennett Creek and all tributaries Upstream of Maryland Route 355 Furnace Branch and all tributaries Entirety Patuxent River and all tributaries Upstream of Triadelphia Reservoir Little Seneca Creek and Between the B&O Railroad Bridge & all tributaries the confluence with Bucklodge Branch Wildcat Branch and all tributaries Upstream of confluence with Great Seneca Creek Use IV Rock Creek and all tributaries (including Lake Frank and Lake Needwood) Between Route 28 and Muncaster Mill Road
+Use-Class Waters Extent/Limits 111 Paint Branch and all tributaries Upstream or Capital Beltway (I-495)) Rock Creek and all tributaries Upstream of Muncaster Mill Road • North Branch Rock Creek and all tributaries Upstream of Muncaster Mill Road III-P Little Bennett Creek and all tributaries Upstream of Maryland Route 355 • Furnace Branch and all tributaries Entirety • Patuxent River and all tributaries Upstream of Triadelphia Reservoir Little Seneca Creek and all tributaries Between the B&O Railroad Bridge and the confluence of Bucklodge Branch • Wildcat Branch and all tributaries Upstream of confluence with Great Seneca Creek Unnamed western tributary of Muddy Branch Just north of River Road, extending to Magruder Farm Court, and beyond Pettit Way Unnamed Tributary of the Potomac River 750 yards east of Blockhouse Point in Blockhouse Point Park Unnamed tributary of Bennett Creek Upstream from a point 700 yards to the east of the intersection of Moxley Road and Clarksburg Road Unnamed tributary of Bennett Creek Upstream from a point near the intersection of Prices Distillery Road and Haines Road IV Rock Creek and all tributaries (including Lake Frank and Lake Needwood) Between Route 28 and Muncaster Mill Road Northwest Branch and all tributaries Upstream of East-West Highway (MD Route 410) IV-P Patuxent River and all tributaries Between Rocky Gorge and Triadelphia Reservoirs, and including Triadelphia Reservoir Little Seneca Creek and all tributaries Upstream of Little Seneca Lake Great Seneca Creek Between the confluences of Little Seneca Creek and Whetstone Run